 Kolkata – the Cultural Capital of India is a heaven for foodies and especially for people with a sweet tooth.
 Bengali sweets are famous and certainly needs no introduction however; the spicy, tangy and absolutely mouth-watering dishes that Kolkata has to offer will leave you undecided on whether you like the spicy Bengali cuisine more or the melting flavors of the sweetmeats.
 Add to that the traditional Chinese and Tibetan food that are found here and you’re spoilt for choices.

-Here’s a list of 20 places to enjoy the Kolkata Street Food experience
+Here’s a list of Kolkata Street Food that one has to enjoy when in Kolkata:

 If there’s some place in Calcutta where each and every phuchkawallah makes a phuchka to die for, it is this.
 Among other Kolkata street food, the papri chat, dum aloo phuchkas and dahi phuchkas here are to die for!
 On a good day, you might be able to spot a Tollywood celebrity or two lined up for these tangy mouthfuls of heaven.
 Maharaja Chaat Centre, Southern Avenue is your go-to place here.
 Churmur, a cousin of the phuchka family is another delicacy too hard to resist.
 Combined with tangy masalas, tetul gola (tamarind pulp), mashed potato and broken papris, churmur is simply heavenly.
 Bhawanipore is another must-visit place for good, nay, GREAT phuchkas and street food.